Human Services Salaries: What Careers Pay in 2026

 Case Worker Salary

-Case workers are tasked with overseeing and protecting the well-being of children and adults through community service agencies that range from Child Protective Services to state public assistance agencies.
-They’re usually required to hold a state counselor’s license and most come from backgrounds in social work.
-Average salaries among case workers range from $47,390 to $78,230.
+Case workers oversee and protect the well-being of children and adults through agencies ranging from Child Protective Services to state public assistance offices.
+Most hold a state social worker license and a background in social work.
+According to the BLS, case workers (classified under child, family, and school social workers) earn between $58,570 and $94,030.

 Learn more about case workers here.